Xilinx/PYNQ/README.md

 ![python](https://github.com/Xilinx/PYNQ/workflows/Python/badge.svg)

-PYNQ is an open-source project from Xilinx that makes it easy to design embedded systems with Zynq All Programmable Systems on Chips (APSoCs).
-Using the Python language and libraries, designers can exploit the benefits of programmable logic and microprocessors in Zynq to build more capable and exciting embedded systems.
+PYNQ is an open-source project from AMD that makes it easy to design embedded systems with AMD adaptive SoCs.
+Using the Python language and libraries, designers can exploit the benefits of programmable logic and processors to build more capable embedded systems.

-PYNQ users can now create high performance embedded applications with
+PYNQ users can create high performance embedded applications with
 - parallel hardware execution
 - high frame-rate video processing
 - hardware accelerated algorithms
 - real-time signal processing
 - high bandwidth IO
 - low latency control

-See the <a href="http://www.pynq.io/" target="_blank">PYNQ webpage</a> for an overview of the project, and find <a href="http://pynq.readthedocs.io" target="_blank">documentation on ReadTheDocs</a> to get started.
+See the <a href="http://www.pynq.io/" target="_blank">PYNQ webpage</a> for an
+overview of the project, and find
+<a href="http://pynq.readthedocs.io" target="_blank">documentation on ReadTheDocs</a>
+to get started.

 ## Precompiled Image

 The project currently supports <a href="https://www.pynq.io/boards.html" target="_blank">multiple boards</a>.

 You can download a precompiled image, write the image to a micro SD card, and boot the board from the micro SD card.

 ## Quick Start